 Ideal for those who want to perform back pain exercises, this relaxes the body and provides flexibility to the spine.
 In a hands-and-knees position on the floor, take a neutral spine position.
 While exhaling, round your spine up to the ceiling and engage your abs.
 Then, while inhaling, relax your abdomen and arch your back, while lifting your head and tailbone to the ceiling.
 Repeat these positions for at least 10 rounds.

 These at-home back exercises have helped our patients greatly.
 If you are still having trouble finding back pain pain relief, you may be a good candidate for our treatments.
-To schedule an appointment with our San Francisco Chiropractor, please call 415–421–1115 or book an appointment online.
+To get to the root cause of pain and discomfort, schedule an initial consultation, including a comprehensive evaluation and first treatment.